-Over the past 20 years of doing leadership development in a variety of organizations and countries and through a process of trial and error we have developed an approach that addresses the leadership challenges outlined above: developing capabilities to deal with “wicked problems”, filling the leadership vacuum, increasing the public performance of leaders and organizations and motivating public servants with leadership potential to prepare themselves for leadership positions.
+Over the past 20 years of doing leadership development in a variety of organizations and countries and through a process of trial and error we have developed an approach that addresses current leadership challenges: developing capabilities to deal with “wicked problems”, filling the leadership vacuum, increasing the public performance of leaders and organizations and motivating public servants with leadership potential to prepare themselves for leadership positions.

 Principle #1: Co-production and Co-delivery

 The Center for Public Service (CPS) gives priority to clients who are prepared to participate as an equal partner in the design and delivery of our leadership development programs.
 This usually takes the form of having 1-2 senior leaders in the organization designated to work with our center faculty to design the curriculum as well as deliver it to participants.

 Our Co-Production model not only includes the active participation of agency leaders in the design and delivery of the curriculum.
 It also includes the active participation of trainees throughout the duration of the program.
 What “active learning” means is that participants are asked at every stage of the program to apply what they are learning to their organizational work setting.
 This requirement is based on well-tested studies of what and how adults learn.

 Principle #3: Multi-level Leadership Focus